Lord Byron: Early life

-Described as "a woman without judgment or self-command", Catherine either spoiled and indulged her son or vexed him with her capricious stubbornness.
-Her drinking disgusted him and he often mocked her for being short and corpulent, which made it difficult for her to catch him to discipline him.
+Described by some biographers as "a woman without judgment or self-command", Catherine allegedly either spoiled and indulged her son or vexed him with her capricious stubbornness.
+Her drinking disgusted him and he often mocked her for being short and corpulent, so that it was difficult for her to catch him to discipline him.
 Byron had been born with a deformed right foot; his mother once retaliated and, in a fit of temper, referred to him as "a lame brat".
-However, Byron's biographer, Doris Langley Moore, in her 1974 book Accounts Rendered, paints a more sympathetic view of Mrs Byron, showing how she was a staunch supporter of her son and sacrificed her own precarious finances to keep him in luxury at Harrow and Cambridge.
-Langley-Moore questions 19th-century biographer John Galt's claim that she over-indulged in alcohol.
+However, Byron's biographer, Doris Langley Moore, in her 1974 book Accounts Rendered, paints a more sympathetic view of Mrs Byron as a staunch supporter of her son, who sacrificed her own precarious finances to keep him in luxury at Harrow and Cambridge.
+Langley-Moore questions the 19th-century biographer John Galt's claim that she over-indulged in alcohol.

-Byron's mother-in-law Judith Noel, the Hon.
+Byron's mother-in-law, Judith Noel, the Hon.
 Lady Milbanke, died in 1822, and her will required that he change his surname to "Noel" in order to inherit half of her estate.
 He accordingly obtained a Royal Warrant, enabling him to "take and use the surname of Noel only" and to "subscribe the said surname of Noel before all titles of honour".
-From that point, he signed himself "Noel Byron" (the usual signature of a peer being merely the name of the peerage, in this case simply "Byron").
-Some have speculated that he did this so that his initials would read "N.B.", mimicking those of his hero, Napoleon Bonaparte.
+From that point, he signed himself "Noel Byron", the usual signature of a peer being merely the name of the peerage, in this case simply "Byron".
+Some have speculated that he did this so that his initials would read "N.B.", mimicking those of his hero, Napoleon.
 Lady Byron eventually succeeded to the Barony of Wentworth, becoming "Lady Wentworth".